2024 Copa Sudamericana final stages: Draw

 The draw for the round of 16 was held on 3 June 2024, 12:00 PYT (UTC−4) in Asunción, Paraguay.
 For the round of 16, the 16 teams were drawn into eight ties (A–H) between a Copa Sudamericana group winner (Pot 1) and a knockout round play-offs winner (Pot 2), with the group winners hosting the second leg.
 Teams from the same association or the same group could be drawn into the same tie (Regulations Article 2.2.3.2).

 Bracket

-The bracket starting from the round of 16 is determined as follows:
+The bracket starting from the round of 16 was determined as follows: